Akuli/jou/README.md

 This shows the tokens, AST, CFGs and LLVM IR generated.
 The control flow graphs are shown twice, before and after simplifying them.

+After exploring the verbose output, you should probably read `src/jou_compiler.h` and have a quick look at `src/util.h`.

 ## Tests